 Are you looking to create a craft that you can sell online and at craft shows?
-I show you where and how to buy craft supplies for your greeting card business.
+I show you where and how to buy craft supplies for a home based greeting card business.
 I give you useful information here.
 Step by step instructions with videos and photos on how to start and run a successful card business.

 - What craft supplies you will need and which are optional